 All cash of the Corporation is maintained in accounts covered by the Federal Deposit Insurance Corporation (FDIC).
 In accordance with state law, collateral is required for demand deposits and certificates of deposit not covered by FDIC insurance.
 The Corporation's uninsured deposits are collateralized by accounts held by the pledging financial institution agent in the Corporation's name.
-The Corporation had no uninsured deposits for the year ended December 31, 2021.
+The total amount of collateralized uninsured deposits was approximately \$240,000 at December 31, 2024.

-NOTE D--LOANS RECEIVABLE
+NOTE C--LOANS RECEIVABLE

 The Corporation administers an economic development loan program with the primary objective of stimulating the City's economic base in order to create new job opportunities.
-Loans are made to eligible borrowers meeting targeted economic criteria at market interest rates, ranging from 4.25% to 5.75%.
+Loans are made to eligible borrowers meeting targeted economic criteria at market interest rates, currently 5% on the loan administered by the Corporation.
 Loans made under the program are generally collateralized by machinery, equipment, or real property of the borrower.
 Certain loans require fixed monthly payments while others are due in one lump sum payment.
-A summary of loans receivable is as follows: